Frida Kahlo’s Carnitas, Made With Just 6 Ingredients

 - (2)

-On this Frida Friday, we are honored to spotlight the traditional carnitas recipe served in Frida Kahlo’s home, la famosísima Casa Azul in Coyoacán, Mexico.
+Carntas are the star recipe of this Frida Friday, in our series spotlighting favorite dishes served in Mexican artist Frida Kahlo’s home, la famosísima Casa Azul in Coyoacán, Mexico.

 MoreLike This